Wildfires in southern Turkey leave four dead - KVIA

 “The animals are on fire,” 56-year-old resident, Muzeyyan Kacar, told CNN.
 “Everything is going to burn.
 Our land, our animals and our house.
 What else do we have anyway?”

-Hundreds of miles west, in the tourist hotspot of Bodrum, more than 1,000 people were evacuated by boat on Saturday to escape the wildfires.
+Hundreds of miles west, in the tourist hotspot of Bodrum, more than 1,000 people were evacuated by boat on both Sunday and Saturday to escape the wildfires.

-At least six people have died in dozens of blazes that started earlier this week, amid scorching summer temperatures and fires that experts say have been worsened by climate change.
+At least eight people have died in more than 100 blazes that broke out earlier this week, according to the state-run Anadolu news agency.
+The flames have been fueled by scorching summer temperatures and conditions that experts say have been worsened by climate change.

+Seven people were killed in the fires in Manavgat, Antalya Province, and the eighth victim died in Marmaris, Anadolu reported.
+The latest victims include a Turkish-German couple who were found in a house, it said.

-Among the victims are two firefighters who were killed battling the flames on Saturday, according to the Turkish Agriculture and Forestry Ministry.
+Two firefighters died battling the blazes on Saturday, according to the Turkish Agriculture and Forestry Ministry.

-Since Wednesday, 88 fires have broken out across the country, said the ministry.
-Ten fires were still burning on Saturday, it added.
+The ministry said that 111 fires have burned across the country since Wednesday, while six fires are still burning in three different cities as of Sunday.

 Turkish President Recep Tayyip Erdogan declared parts of five provinces on Turkey’s Mediterranean coast “disaster zones,” following a helicopter visit to the devastated areas.